misprintt/mockatoo/README.md

 ### Creating a mock instance

-Mocks can be generated from both classes and interfaces:
+Mocks can be generated from any Class, Interface or Typedef alias (not typedef structure)

 	var mockedClass = Mockatoo.mock(SomeClass);
 	var mockedInterface = Mockatoo.mock(SomeInterface);